Collier - Ceinture - Embrase

 Unique item.

-Alexandra Hemy's travels in Konakry Guinea and Afghanistan during her studies in ethnology, developed a strong aesthetic interest in traditional know-how, handwork, and materials.
+Alexandra Hemy's travels in Konakry Guinea and Afghanistan during her studies in ethnology and political science, developed a strong aesthetic interest in traditional know-how, handwork, and materials.

-A few experiments later, especially in the documentary industry, she started decorating and trained in seat upholstery to then create various collections inspired by her travels.
+A few experiments later, especially in the documentary industry and journalism, she started decorating and trained in seat upholstery to then create various collections inspired by her travels.
 She obtained her first decoration project for the fitting out of a coffee shop in Paris.

-Hired by a Parisian decoration brand, she carries out sourcing work in the heart of Moroccan crafts.
+Hired by a Parisian decoration brand, she carries out sourcing work in the heart of Moroccan craft especially kilim mrirt and azilal.
 At the same time, she obtained her second decoration project for the fitting out of the common areas of a university residence in Roubaix.

-Now on her own, she flies to India and Africa to develop her sourcing activity.
-She won her third decoration project for the indian cultural center in Paris.
+Then she flew off to Africa to develop her sourcing activity in textile.
+She won her third decoration project for the indian cultural center in Paris but after approving the proposal the client finally decided not to implement it.

 © Céleste Leeuwenburg